grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Percy scanned her eyes back and forth over the gauges, dials and the settings of the switches, looking for something, anything, that could move her boat upward.
 She pulled a rag from a hook on the wall and reached over Bastian to wipe at the dials.
 Her hand was shaking.

-Another loud ping echoed through the hull.

-"Oh right."
-Said Gregory.
 "Even if we escape from this pit down here, there's hunters up there."
+Gregory said quietly.

 "They would have heard our emergency blow.
 They can see we aren't surfacing, so they will believe we are sinking."
+Said Percy.

 "We _are_ sinking, aren't we?"
 Said Bastian.
 "Small comfort that they know it."